SarathLUN/basic-linux-for-developers/README.md

 - Almost every server are linux
 - We may full stack from infrastructure upto coding
 - IaaC (Infrastructure as a Code) start from this too

+## Prerequisite:

+To be able to practise in this workshop session you need to have a linux machine ready ether localhost, on-premise, cloud.
+I recommend getting EC2 instant ready in AWS.

 ## 1. user and login